vairogs/vairogs/src/Vairogs/Functions/Memoize/README.md

 ## Usage

+The package provides two classes for memoization:

-The Memoize class provides a caching mechanism to store and retrieve values based on a context and keys.
+1. `Memoize` - The base class that provides a caching mechanism to store and retrieve values based on a context and keys.
+2. `MemoizeCache` - A conditional class that extends either `RequestCache` (if available in a Symfony environment) or falls back to `Memoize`.
+This provides seamless integration with Symfony's dependency injection when used as part of the Vairogs bundle.

 ### Basic Usage